feathers-plus/docs/source/v1/feathers-vuex/common-patterns.md

     },
     // The list of upcoming appointments.
     upcomingAppointments () {
-      return this.findApointmentsInStore({ query: this.queryUpcoming }).data
+      return this.findAppointmentsInStore({ query: this.queryUpcoming }).data
     },
     // The list of past appointments
     pastAppointments () {
-      return this.findApointmentsInStore({ query: this.queryPast }).data
+      return this.findAppointmentsInStore({ query: this.queryPast }).data
     }
   },
   methods: {